Home » Small Business Insights » Does a Small Business Still Need a Website in 2026?

 Platforms change all the time.

 As of July 31, 2024, Google has removed messaging from Google Business Profiles.
 Did a lot of customers message you through Google?
 (Which they constantly hounded us to turn on for years).
 If they did, that lead generator has disappeared for you OVERNIGHT.
 If not, that’s good.
 But what’s the next change they’ll make that does harm your business?
-Remember when Facebook used to show page posts to followers?
+Remember when Facebook used to show your page posts to followers?
 It’s a fading memory now, but there was a time before you had to pay to boost posts for your own followers.
-Feels like a tall tale, doesn’t it?
+Feels like a tall tale now, doesn’t it?

-These platforms are NOT your friends.
+In short: these platforms are NOT your friends.

 But guess who is?
 Your lovely website!
 It is your best friend.
 Your personal salesman, working round the clock to run your business exactly the way that you want!
 You can put whatever you desire on there and your customers will see and experience your business exactly how you intend them to.
 All without having any competitors get in the way of your message.